nrepesh/archi-portfolio-manager/content/about.md

 ---
-name: Ntica Joshi
+name: Nitica Joshi
 title: Architectural Engineer
-about_text_1: I am an architectural ENGINEER dedicated to creating sustainable, human-centered designs that respond thoughtfully to their environment.
-Myrah came back from school today.
+about_text_1: "I am an architectural engineer dedicated to creating sustainable, human-centered designs that respond thoughtfully to their environment. "
 about_text_2: My approach combines technical expertise with a deep respect for natural materials and ecological systems, resulting in spaces that are both functional and harmonious.